|Dataset||HPO Gene-Disease Associations|

 |Description||The two portions of the clavicle (corresponding to the two primary ossification centers of the clavicle) are connected by a fibrous bridge that is contiguous with the periosteum, and a synovial membrane develops, resulting in a clavicle with a bipartite appearance radiographically.
 Congenital pseudarthrosis of the clavicle generally presents as a painless mass or swelling over the clavicle.
 (Human Phenotype Ontology, HP_0006585)|

 |Downloads & Tools|

-4 genes associated with the tethered cord phenotype by mapping known disease genes to disease phenotypes from the HPO Gene-Disease Associations dataset.
+4 genes associated with the congenital pseudoarthrosis of the clavicle phenotype by mapping known disease genes to disease phenotypes from the HPO Gene-Disease Associations dataset.